D3L0r34n/Popi/README.md

 *I think it's because the wordlist got too large*
 *I'm working on it*

-*--sorry for some bugs in the code, I have no time to fix
+-*sorry for some bugs in the code, I have no time to fix*